p4bloxx/Tip-calculator-app/README.md

 Hello everyone ;) this challenge was fun and helped me with my constant training in Javascript;

-I ran into some difficulties along the way of course, and I wrote two versions of code, both of which actually worked, but the first one was longer and contained some not-so-necessary code, so I've trimmed it all down and hope I've found a fairly coherent solution is useful.
+I ran into some difficulties along the way of course, and I wrote two versions of code(JS), both of which actually worked, but the first one was longer and contained some not-so-necessary code, so I've trimmed it all down and hope I've found a fairly coherent solution is useful.

 ### Continued development